GenetAsefa/GenetAsefa.github.io/_pages/about.md

 One particular challenge is the frequently occurring lack of well suited or sufficient training data which motivate further research in few-shot or zero-shot learning scenarios, in particular with the help of large language models.

-There department is part of three big projects, namely, [NFDI4DS](https://www.nfdi4datascience.de/), [Wiedergutmachung](https://www.fiz-karlsruhe.de/de/projekte/wiedergutmachung), and [DitraRe](https://www.ditrare.de/en).
+The department is involved in three major projects, namely, [NFDI4DS](https://www.nfdi4datascience.de/), [Wiedergutmachung](https://www.fiz-karlsruhe.de/de/projekte/wiedergutmachung), and [DitraRe](https://www.ditrare.de/en).

 More - [here](https://www.fiz-karlsruhe.de/en/bereiche/information-service-engineering)